Organizations with machine learning capabilities can find great value in entering Mila’s partnership program.

 Interested in learning more about partnership opportunities?Contact us

-Mila hosts nearly 90 industry partners in its ecosystem, including 46 startups.
+Mila hosts more than 100 industry partners in its ecosystem, including more than 20 Mila startups.

 Since 2018, one-third of the 2,000+ researchers’ scientific articles have been co-authored with industry partners.